-We currently are exploring additional potential gaming projects and acquisition opportunities.
+We periodically explore additional potential gaming projects and acquisition opportunities.
 Along with the capital needs of potential projects, there are various other risks which, if they materialize, could affect our ability to complete a proposed project or acquisition or could eliminate its feasibility altogether.